RAJNISHMSHRA/countryDetails/README_COUNTRY_FINDER.md

 ## Enhancements

-- Implement dark mode toggle.
 - Add pagination for country list.
 - Include a map view for visualizing country locations.
-- Add a favorites feature for users to save preferred countries.
+- filters  feature fto view specific data of country
+- Include chart in about feature for population and languages spokenview for visualizing country locations.

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.
+@Rajnish Mishra / rajnish.misraa@gmail.com